End the Foul Language Today

 3. Monitor TV, video, music lyrics and Internet usage.
 Kids see and hear much more than we did when we were growing up.
 If you’re not comfortable with the back talk you hear coming from your television, have a candid conversation about that with your kids or make that show off-limits in your house.

 4. Don’t over-react!
-Kids use offensive language to get a rise out of you and engage you in a power struggle.
+Kids use foul language to get a rise out of you and engage you in a power struggle.
 When you get upset, they score a big payoff of attention and power and just about guarantees that they’ll use the word again!

 5. Be very clear about what words are okay and not okay in your family… “You may hear other kids say that word but it’s not okay in our family.”